cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 rake package:vsphere_ova[./build/image.ova,./build/stemcell,1035.0]
 ```

 NOTE: The OVA filename and destination path cannot currently have spaces in them (this will be fixed).
+Ensure you have run `gem install bundler` and `bundle install` before you try to run the task.

 ## Step 10: Testing Stemcell with bosh-windows-acceptance-tests